 Over 90% of people hope to stay in their homes as they age.
 Why?
 Simple: they feel comfortable at home.
 They have the freedom and privacy to go about their routines as they wish.
-However, circumstances may compromise a loved one’s ability to age in place.
+However, circumstances may compromise many seniors ability to age in place.
 It may be necessary to take care of an elderly parent in your home.
 They could be diagnosed with a debilitating illness or suffer a serious accident that limits their ability to care for themselves.
-Or their advanced age might just require them to have more support and care around them.
+Or their advanced age might just require them to have a caregiver or family member in the home.

 - Find a long-term living facility where professionals will provide the assistance they need.